 Jeffrey Kofman is a London-based correspondent for ABC News.
-He reports from around the globe on stories in the U.K. and Europe as well as the Middle East and Africa for...
+He reports from around the globe on stories in the U.K. and Europe as well as the Middle East and...
 Read More »

 Jeffrey Kofman is a London-based correspondent for ABC News.
 He reports from around the globe on stories in the U.K. and Europe as well as the Middle East and Africa for ABC News broadcasts including "World News with Diane Sawyer," "Nightline" and "Good Morning America."
 Prior to his assignment overseas, Kofman spent 10 years based in Miami for ABC News as correspondent for Florida, the Caribbean and Latin America.